 - Making more mistakes than usual

-- Lack of care about results
+- A sense of apathy, especially about results

-- Arriving late/leaving early
+- Arriving late or leaving early

-- Conversely, missing lunch breaks/working long hours
+- Conversely, missing lunch breaks or appearing to work long hours

 - Working whilst sick